a-flyleaf/a-flyleaf.github.io/privacy.md

 - Art pages may have YouTube embeds, because I am not immune to convenience and occasionally work with video.

 ## Nitter?
 Piped?
 Alternative frontends to Twitter and YouTube, respectively.
-As of September&nbsp;2024, Nitter is dead, and Piped still exists but I use Invidious way more often.
-There are many instances and I cycle through them periodically when others stop working.
+They are both dead/non-functional as of January&nbsp;2025, sadly---but I'm leaving this section here anyway, for the following:

-Essentially, **the links are interchangeable**, so the megacorporate source is only a URL change away:
+**These links are interchangeable**, so the megacorporate source is only a URL change away.

 - <code>nitter.net/<span class="lnk">link</span></code> = <code>twitter.com/<span class="lnk">link</span></code>
 - <code>piped.video/<span class="lnk">link</span></code> = <code>yewtu.be/<span class="lnk">link</span></code> = <code>youtube.com/<span class="lnk">link</span></code>